Personalizing email to be more creative is critical to getting people to want to read them. Otherwise, why bother?

 Craft Interest-Targeted Email Messages

-If you need a flow chart to help you decide how to put your emails together in a series, click on this picture get a downloadable version.
+If you need a flowchart to help you decide how to put your emails together in a sales funnel email sequence, click on this picture get a downloadable version.

 Create Geocentric Messages